dmitryserbin/azdev-release-orchestrator/README.md

 View release pipeline | `Allow`
 View releases | `Allow`

+Use `Project Collection Build Service` for integrated endpoint or user specified account for custom service endpoint.
 You can grant required permissions to all release pipelines in the project or to a specific release pipeline.

 ![Image](Images/ro-02.png)

 Please refer to Azure DevOps [permissions and security roles documentation](https://docs.microsoft.com/en-us/azure/devops/pipelines/policies/permissions) for more details.

-### Approval gates configuration
+### Approval permissions

 The task can automate release stage pre-deployment approval, in order to configure it you need: